Defined Contribution and Master Trust Symposium 2026

 Jess Williams

-- Phoenix Corporate Investment Services
+- Head of Corporate Investment Services

 Jess leads the Corporate Investment Services (CIS) business within Phoenix Group, one of the UK’s largest long-term savings and retirement businesses.
 She is responsible for the strategic direction of CIS and its clients, including creating and delivering bespoke investment solutions for the trustees of DC and DB own trust schemes and multi-employer Master Trusts.